If our courses are full you may still inquire about semi-private or private courses

 - Completed PADI Medical form

-The course takes place over two days in the pool and one day in the ocean.
+The course takes place over one evening in the pool and one day in the ocean.

 Refresher – Class and Pool